pandoraxcc/flask-sample-api/README.md

 ## Setting up the API

-1.Install the requirements: pip3 install requirements.txt under your enviroment
+1.Install the requirements: pip3 install requirements.txt under your enviroment<br>
-2.Get the API key from https://openweathermap.org/api
+2.Get the API key from https://openweathermap.org/api<br>
-3.Insert the key to key.py
+3.Insert the key to key.py<br>
-4.Run the file models.py to initialize the database 5.Run the server python3 main.py
+4.Run the file models.py to initialize the database<br>
+5.Run the server python3 main.py<br>
 6.Test with tools like POSTMAN or use requests library to send the requests from your terminal

 ## Usage